Fijishi-Enterprises/BenthicIMG-Analyser/docs/beta_migration_database.rst

 Django migrations
 -----------------
-These are the migrations that the UCSD CSE production DB must run to get completely up to date with the latest Django and repo code.
+These are the migrations that the alpha production DB must run to get completely up to date with the latest Django and repo code.

 The migration numbers are in Django's new migration framework unless specifically denoted as South migrations.
-(Last update: Django 1.9.5)

-SSH into the beta server, activate the environment, and run these in order:
+SSH into the beta server, activate the environment, and run these in order (correct as of 2016.11):

 - contenttypes: fake 0001, run 0002
 - auth: fake 0001, run 0002-0007